jr-marquez/ksqldbWorkshop/README.md

 # Running the Workshop
 You have two option to run the Workshop:
-1. Running the docker-compose.yml file in a local environemnt: [docker-compose.yml](docker/docker-compose.yml)
+1. Running the docker-compose.yml file in a local environment: [docker-compose.yml](docker/docker-compose.yml)
 2. Running the Terraform script to create multiple machines in AWS (Class approach) : [Step by Step](terraform/README.md)

 # Hands-on Agenda and Labs: